 1.2 What is SUID, and how does it affect me?

-SUID (Set owner User ID upon execution) is a special type of file permissions.
+SUID (Set owner User ID upon execution) is a special type of file permission.
 Most programs running on your computer inherit access permissions from the user logged in.
-SUID allows the program to run as root, rather that the user who started the program.
+SUID allows the program to run as root, rather than the user that started the program.

-We use this Linux feature to start the sandbox, since most kernel technologies involved in sandboxing require root access.
-Once the sandbox is installed, root permissions are dropped, and the real program is started with regular user permissions.
-For example in the case of a Firefox browser, we start the sandbox as root, drop privileges, then we start the browser as a regular user.
+We use this Linux feature to start the sandbox, since most kernel technologies involved in sandboxing require root privileges.
+Once the sandbox is started, the privileges are dropped, and the real program starts as regular user.
+For example, in the case of a Firefox browser we build the sandbox as root, drop privileges, then we start the browser as a regular user.

 SUID programs are considered dangerous on multiuser systems.
 It is not a great idea to install Firejail on such systems.
 If you have a server full of people logging in over SSH, forget about it!

-There are ways to mitigate some of the problems introduced by SUID.
-Here are some of them:
+Here are some of the ways to mitigate the problems introduced by SUID:

 Integrate your desktop software with Firejail, by running

 firecfg utility described in Desktop Integration section.
-As a result, most of your desktop programs will be sandboxed automatically.
-From inside a sandbox it is not possible to run SUID programs, including Firejail.
+As a result, most programs will be sandboxed automatically, and a

 firejail group, set